VTC Board

 Secretary-Treasurer

 Charged with building the VTC budget in accordance with NSS policy, and maintaining all organizational records, including meeting minutes.
-In light of her skills and interests, Jenny will also be assisting VTC with risk management and planning.
-Jenny began caving in 2011 and serves as a Course Leader for the NOLS Caving program, the Safety Chair for the Nashville Grotto, and is a member of the Cave Research Foundation.
-She is a former Boston Consulting Group project leader and has an MBA from Harvard Business School.
+Jenny began caving in 2011 and has served as a Course Leader for the National Outdoor Leadership School (NOLS) Caving program, the Safety Chair for the Nashville Grotto, and an Expedition Leader for the Cave Research Foundation.
+She is a former Boston Consulting Group project leader and has an MBA (Master of Business Administration) from Harvard Business School.

 Hazel Barton